BC-HKO--Prep Girls Hockey Poll

 |15

-Others Receiving Votes: North Wright County, Eastview, Lakeville North, Blaine, Cretin-Derham Hall, Elk River/Zimmerman, Rosemount, East Ridge, Roseville Area, Lakeville North.
+Others Receiving Votes: North Wright County, Eastview, Lakeville North, Cretin-Derham Hall, Elk River/Zimmerman, Rosemount, Brainerd/Little Falls, Alexandria, Roseville/Mahtomedi, Lakeville South.

 |Record